 • Use a bigger discharge hose – Water inside the pipes expands as it gets close to freezing.
 If the discharge hose is too small, it is likely that the hose will be blocked with ice.
 These frozen chunks will prevent water from flowing and can lead to a more serious issue later.
 Before you know it, your sump pump is no longer functioning.
 Use a bigger discharge hose to ensure that water will be able to pass through without difficulty.
 Sometimes, water freezes not just because it’s cold, but because the water is not moving.

 Are you in need of sump pump repair or replacement in Denver?
-High 5 Plumbing is available 24/7 to meet your needs.
+High 5 Plumbing, Heating & Cooling is available 24/7 to meet your needs.

 Call today or contact us online to schedule a service.